alecpm/opsworks-web-python/plone_buildout/README.md

 ### Plone Instances Application

-Add a new application with type `Other` and short name 'plone_instances' (or the name specified under `"plone_instances":
+The primary application is of type `Other` and short name 'plone_instances' (or the name specified under `"plone_instances":
-"app_name"` to in the Custom JSON for the stack).
-Set the repository type, url and credentials.
+"app_name"` to in the Stack Custom JSON).
+This is where you can set the repository type, url and credentials.
 It's important to note that the SSH key entered here will be used by any submodule or mr.developer requests, so it must provide access to all repositories required for the application.
 Github does not allow a single "deploy key" to be used for multiple repositories, so I recommend creating a new GitHub user with read-only access to all required repositories and providing an SSH key for that user.

 You may provide application specific configuration via the stack Custom JSON.
 Under the `"deploy": app_name` key.
 Properties you may wish to set